ThomasShih/CU_CourseResources/README.md

 To contribute,  simply write a chapter in markdown format, and submit a pull request.
 If you want to append the chapter information into the course courseList.js feel free to do so.
 If you are not experienced in GitHub, but still want to help out, please send a email to thomasshih@cmail.carleton.ca with your markdown file and I can add it on for you!

 As for how to create a markdown file, I recommend using [Typora](https://typora.io/).
 As markdown files are essentially code, Typora can asset you in visualizing what your document looks like.

+## How to contribute
+Please indicate what you are working on in the "issues" page once you start working on something.
+Just assign a new issue to yourself and use the apporiate labels.
+Before starting work on contributions, please visit the "issues" page to see if someone else is already working on the feature/chapter.

+For coding and development, please modify either this repository, or the database [repository](https://github.com/ThomasShih/CU_ResourceDatabase).

+For new course content, please submit a pull request to the database [folder](https://github.com/ThomasShih/CU_ResourceDatabase/tree/master/markdownFiles).
+For now, I will manually pull it, and add it into the database register, I will come up with something else that doesn't involve me in the future.